jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Renamed `GCsh(Writable)Price(Impl)` to `Gnucash(Writable)Price(Impl)` and moved it from the "`aux`" sub-package up one level, as, in fact, price is a main entity.

+* Introduced new packages "`hlp`" (both for interfaces and implementations) for interfaces/classes that are purely internal. *Note: This is not the same as the "`aux`" packages, whose contents are auxiliary but public).*

 * Significantly improved test coverage.
 In so doing, found and fixed a couple of bugs.

-* Lots of minor improvements.
-One of the major changes here: De-cluttered classes `Gnucash(Writable)FileImpl` by introducing helper classes in sub-package "`hlp`".
+* Lots of minor improvements and code-cleaning.
+Among the major changes here:

+  * De-cluttered classes `Gnucash(Writable)FileImpl` by introducing helper classes in sub-package "`hlp`".
 All this greatly improved the readability and maintainability of the code.
+  * Updated the JavaDoc-descriptions (still a lot of work to do, though...).

 * Last not least: From this version on, the author tries to keep the project as symmetrical as possible with its sister project, `JKMyMoneyLib`.